 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Peripheral nerve.
 Coloured transmission electron micrograph (TEM) of a section through a small peripheral nerve.
-Myelin is an insulating fatty layer that surrounds the myelinated nerve fibres (blue), increasing the speed at which nerve impulses travel.
-It is formed when Schwann cells (orange) wrap around the fibre, depositing layers of myelin between each coil.
-Unmyelinated nerve fibres (yellow) are also present.
+Myelin is an insulating fatty layer that surrounds the myelinated nerve fibres (brown), increasing the speed at which nerve impulses travel.
+It is formed when Schwann cells (blue) wrap around the fibre, depositing layers of myelin between each coil.
+Unmyelinated nerve fibres (purple) are also present.
 An outer sheath or perineurium surrounds the connective tissue endoneurium that in turn surrounds the nerve fibres and Schwann cells.
 Magnification: x4000, when printed 10 centimetres wide.

 Model release not required.
 Property release not required.